-Concurrent with, or immediately following, the due diligence process, a SPAC will need to negotiate and finalize a purchase agreement for the acquisition target.
+Concurrent with, or immediately following, the due diligence process, a SPAC will need to negotiate and finalize a purchase agreement for the acquisition target (or targets).
 Attention should be paid to ensure appropriate terms unique to a SPAC acquisition are incorporated into the acquisition agreement, including:

-- conditions related to shareholder and regulatory approvals and redemption rights; - the disclosure of financial statements of the acquisition target required to comply with the probable significant acquisition financial statement rules under Canadian securities laws (i. e., three years of audited results and a pro forma statement); and - the disclosure of the business and material contracts of the acquisition target required to comply with the prospectus rules under Canadian securities laws and information circular requirements of TSX.
+- conditions related to shareholder and regulatory approvals and conversion rights on a "no" vote; - the disclosure of financial statements of the acquisition target required to comply with the probable significant acquisition financial statement rules under Canadian securities laws (i.e., three years of audited results and a pro forma statement); and - the disclosure of the business and material contracts of the acquisition target required to comply with the prospectus rules under Canadian securities laws and information circular requirements of TSX.